 2.1 The group will produce annual budgets, and look to increase member subscription rates so that a buffer can be built up in the bank account.
 A realistic aim would be to have the equivalent of one year's subscription to ADMG in reserve at all times.
 The first annual budget was produced for the November 2018 group meeting.
-Subscription rates will be increased from 2019.
+Subscription rates were increased in 2019 to build up a reserve.
+2020 subscriptions were reduced to take into account the impacts of Covid-19.